 Organisational units (faculties and centres) which are competent in their strategic planning were established.
-Therefore, the University of Vienna has 15 faculties and five centres.
+Therefore, the University of Vienna has 15 faculties and four centres and one inter-university organizational unit..
 Faculties and centres are academic organisational units with research and teaching duties.
 The notion 'centre' just refers to a technical difference.

-Faculty of Catholic Theology Internal structure Faculty of Protestant Theology Internal structure Faculty of Law (in German) Internal structure Faculty of Business, Economics and Statistics Internal structure Faculty of Computer Science Internal structure Faculty of Historical and Cultural Studies Internal structure Faculty of Philological and Cultural Studies Internal structure Faculty of Philosophy and Education Internal structure Faculty of Psychology Internal structure Faculty of Social Sciences Internal structure Faculty of Mathematics Internal structure Faculty of Physics Internal structure Faculty of Chemistry Internal structure Faculty of Earth Sciences, Geography and Astronomy Internal structure Faculty of Life Sciences Internal structure Centre for Translation Studies Internal structure Centre for Sport Science and University Sports Internal structure Centre for Molecular Biology Internal structure Centre for Microbiology and Environmental Systems Science Internal structure Centre for Teacher Education Internal structure
+Faculty of Catholic Theology Internal structure Faculty of Protestant Theology Internal structure Faculty of Law (in German) Internal structure Faculty of Business, Economics and Statistics Internal structure Faculty of Computer Science Internal structure Faculty of Historical and Cultural Studies Internal structure Faculty of Philological and Cultural Studies Internal structure Faculty of Philosophy and Education Internal structure Faculty of Psychology Internal structure Faculty of Social Sciences Internal structure Faculty of Mathematics Internal structure Faculty of Physics Internal structure Faculty of Chemistry Internal structure Faculty of Earth Sciences, Geography and Astronomy Internal structure Faculty of Life Sciences Internal structure Centre for Translation Studies Internal structure Centre for Sport Science and University Sports Internal structure Centre for Microbiology and Environmental Systems Science Internal structure Centre for Teacher Education Internal structure Max Perutz Labs Internal structure inter-university organisational unit of the